 Winters' Formula Calculator

-Winters' formula calculator is a simple tool for computing the range of pCO₂ compensation in patients with metabolic acidosis.
+Winters' formula calculator is a simple tool for computing the **range of pCO₂ compensation in patients with metabolic acidosis (e.g. diabetic ketoacidosis).

 What is Winters' equation, and what do we use it for?

-⬆️ If your patients' results are higher than the calculated range, it means that their compensation is not sufficient - they may also be suffering from the respiratory acidosis.
+⬆️ If your patient's results are higher than the calculated range, their compensation is insufficient – they may also suffer from respiratory acidosis.
 Keep in mind that these results may be as well a result of a mixed acid-base disorder.

 Physiology of the acid-base homeostasis